ocornut/imgui/README.md

 <b>Which version should I get?</b>

-I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master.
+I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

+<b>Who uses Dear ImGui?</b>

+See the [Software using dear imgui page](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) for an (incomplete) list of games/software which are publicly known to use dear imgui.
+Please add yours if you can!

 <b>Why the odd dual naming, "dear imgui" vs "ImGui"?</b>